Back

 Interview process description:

 Applicants are emailed or called to schedule an interview.
 Please note that we will consider applicants who have F-1 visas only or who are permanent residents; otherwise applicants should be US citizens.
 Interviews usually take place between early Dec and the first two weeks of January.
 No phone interviews.
 We anticipate holdng virtual video individual interviews.
 Interviews consist of meeting with two faculty.
 Unable to accommodate requests to meet with specific faculty during interview process.
 No application fee.
-Interviews will be held during scheduled times and will be approximately 1 hour each.
+Interviews will be held during scheduled times and will be 45 mins. each.
 There will be a webinar that provides a program overview, "meet the program" and "meet the faculty". that will be available to applicants selected for interviews.
 Current interns will be available at set times for applicants to meet on zoom.

 Please note that if we match, the medical center has a rigorous onboarding process that includes a background check and drug testing.
 All applicants must complete Employee Health Service requrirements including having certian vaccinations, such as the flu.